-For those who seek concealed weapons permits for that purpose, Missouri is a “shall issue” state, meaning that a county or city sheriff, or his or her designee, must issue a concealed carry permit if the applicant meets certain qualifications.6 The sheriff must issue a concealed carry permit if the applicant:7
+For those who seek concealed weapons permits for that purpose, Missouri generally requires a county or city sheriff, or his or her designee, to issue a concealed carry permit if the applicant meets certain qualifications.6 The sheriff must issue a concealed carry permit if the applicant:7

 - Is at least age 19, or is at least 18 and a member of the United States Armed Forces or honorably discharged from the United States Armed Forces;8

 - Is a citizen or permanent resident of the United States;

 - Is either:

 - A member of the armed forces stationed in Missouri, or the spouse of such military member;